CsBigDataHub/working-with-vim/pages/intro.md

 `:qa!`
 : Quit all files, without save

-As you can see, there are numerous ways to exit.
-I find using either `ZZ` or `:x` the preferred way because it will not change the file's modified time if no changes were made.
+Yes, there are numerous ways to exit.
+I find using either `ZZ` or `:x` my preferred way because it will not change the file's modified time if no changes were made.

-Vim tries to save you from yourself, if there are multiple files open with changes, it will not exit.
+Vim will try to protect you from yourself, if there are multiple files open with changes, it will not exit.
 You must explictly use one of the `!` commands or save the changes first.